weaveworks/scope/site/plugins.md

 }
 ```

-The body of the response should also be a JSON-encoded data.
-Usually
+The body of the response should also be JSON-encoded data.
+In most cases,
-the body would be an empty JSON object (so, "{}" after
+the body is an empty JSON object (so, "{}" after
 serialization).
-If some error happens during handling the control,
+If an error occurs when handling the control,
-then the plugin can send a response with an `error` field set, for
+then the plugin sends a response with an `error` field set, for
 example:

 ```json